Syllabus & Schedule

 Instructor: Eric Gerlach – email@example.com

-Course Description: Introduction to the history of Buddhist philosophy in India, Tibet, China, Japan, Korea and Vietnam.
+Course Description: In this class we will study the history of Buddhist philosophy in India, Tibet, China, Japan, Korea and Vietnam, as well as its place in the larger history of human thought and our world.
 Read through the lectures and readings, and complete the three assignments by the end of the semester.

-Texts: The readings are posted at the top of each set of lecture notes.
+Texts: Links to the online readings are posted at the top of each set of lecture notes.

 1st Essay: For the first 4 page essay for the class, I want you to consider the philosophical debates from ancient India that pitted Buddhism against many other positions.
 According to the Vaisheshika and Nyaya schools, there is absolute truth and universal knowledge.
 According to the Jains and Buddhists, there is no absolute truth but only particular perspective.
 What do you find yourself agreeing with more, and why?
 Are the two exclusive, inclusive, both or neither?